top of page

 Relaxation

 The next step is to define what success means to YOU.
-Write down, yes, put pen to paper and write down your definition of success.
+Write down, yes, put pen to paper, and write down your definition of success.
 Be honest and authentic.

 Now you have your happiness recipe and definition of success.
 You can work backward from your ideal life to the steps needed to get there.
 Turn the steps into daily and weekly habits that produce pleasure and avoid pain.

-Do you want to know a secret https://www.kantstopkaraoke.com/track/2256/do-you-want-to-know-a-secret to make it easier?
+Do you want to know a secret to make it easier?

-Connect your habits, so one always triggers a few minutes of joy before start the next habit in the sequence.
+Connect your habits, so one always triggers a few minutes of joy before starting the next habit in the sequence.
 The few minutes of joy between habit activities is critical.
 The brain and body crave pleasure.
 Infuse your sequence of actions with rewards to cement them into habits.

 Celebrating incremental wins will trigger the release of endorphins in your brain and body and reinforce the habit you want to form.